No acute tetrahedron is an 8-reptile: Abstract

 \section{Abstract}

 An $r$-gentiling is a dissection of a shape into $r \geq 2$ parts which are all similar to the original shape.
 An $r$-reptiling is an $r$-gentiling of which all parts are mutually congruent.
-This article shows that no acute tetrahedron is an $r$-gentile or $r$-reptile for any $r < 9$, by showing that no acute spherical diangle can be dissected into less than nine acute spherical triangles.
+The complete characterization of all reptile tetrahedra has been a long-standing open problem.
+This note concerns acute tetrahedra in particular.
+We find that no acute tetrahedron is an $r$-gentile or $r$-reptile for any $r < 10$.
+The proof is based on showing that no acute spherical diangle can be dissected into less than ten acute spherical triangles.